enricopitocco/enricopitocco.github.io/_pages/about.md

 ## Background

 I am a PhD student in Brain, Mind and Computer Science at Università degli studi di Padova.
-My research focuses on understanding the neural mechanisms underlying cognition and behavior.
+My research focuses on understanding the neural mechanisms underlying cognition and behavior, specifically in the field of visual neuroscience and psychophysics.

 ## Research Interests

-My work explores the intersection of neuroscience and computational methods, investigating how the brain processes information and gives rise to complex cognitive functions.
+My work focuses on low-level vision mechanisms.
+More specifically, my phd project explores the spatio-temporal integration mechanisms of visual information from past input to current perception.

 ## Education